The Authentic Australian Labradoodle Low to Non-Shedding Dogs That Are Allergy Friendly

 Improved Temperament, Coat, Confirmation, and Size

 In the late 1970s, Tegan Park and Rutland Manor, the two founders of the “Australian Labradoodle” as we know it today, began carefully infusing several other breeds into early generations of their Lab/Poodle crosses, to improve temperament, coat, confirmation, and size.
-The infused breeds include curly-coated lab, Irish Water Spaniel as well as the American and English Cocker Spaniel.
+The infused breeds include Irish Soft Coated Wheaten Terrier, Irish Water Spaniel as well as the American and English Cocker Spaniel.
 The resulting Australian Labradoodles subsequently have been bred to each other, and are considered multi-gen Australian Labradoodles, (The diversity of these bloodlines have the potential to safeguard the breed from genetic health problems of inbreeding).

 More Reliably Low to Non-Shedding Dogs and Allergy Friendly

 Today, Australian Labradoodles are wonderful, intelligent dogs with lush coats and are more reliably low to non-shedding dogs and allergy friendly than other types of Labradoodles such as first-generation Lab/Poodle crosses, or first-generation crosses bred back to Poodles.
 Even when the other types of Labradoodles are bred on for generations, the result is not an Australian Labradoodle.

-Crossing these breeds together compliments the Authentic Australian Labradoodle, giving these wonderful dogs a hybrid vigor and a variety of coat types:
+Crossing these breeds together compliments the Australian Labradoodle, giving these wonderful dogs a hybrid vigor and a variety of coat types:

 - The Woolly Coat: Poodle like which requires regular grooming is non-shedding, allergy, and asthma friendly.

 - The Fleece Coat: The ultimate coat that is easily maintained, non-shedding, allergy, and asthma friendly.
 This coat is similar to that of an Angora Goat.

 - The Hair Coat: Anything from smooth flat coat and straight to curly down the back and possibly wavy with minimal to normal shedding, that is less likely to be allergy and asthma friendly.
 Most common in the first and second-generation (F1 and F1b) American bred Labradoodles.
 This can also occur with Australian Labradoodles if both parents have IC (improper coat furnishing).